apollographql/apollo-client/docs/source/apollo-server/graphiql.md

 ```

-<h2 id="graphiqlKoa">Using with Koa</h2>
+<h2 id="graphiqlKoa">Using with Koa 2</h2>

-If you are using Koa, GraphiQL can be configured as follows:
+If you are using Koa 2, GraphiQL can be configured as follows:

 ```js
 import { graphiqlKoa } from 'apollo-server';